 She slid inside a half dark room, where grimy portraits of her dead and almost dead relatives hung.
-Her family has a strong affinity with spirituality that she always thought this accustom was over the top eerie.
+Her family has a strong affinity with spirituality that she always thought was over the top eerie.
 As she sidled through the narrow gap in stealth like a sly cat, a familiar whiff of old books climbed into her nostrils letting the sensation immediately calm her down.

-As if co existing universes delineated by a partition, the study was concealed in the veil of melancholic conniving shadows, with only just a couple of dim lamps lit the corners.
+As if co-existing universes delineated by a partition, the study was concealed in the veil of melancholic conniving shadows, with only just a couple of dim lamps lit the corners.
 While everyone in the other room was bursting with sheer joy and intoxicated laughter, showering in the glint of tinsels, embellishing pearl necklaces, and strung up smiles.

 Surprisingly in her world, the poignant stillness of the quiet night was immensely deafening.
 It was the anthem she was looking for, all along.
 Her gaze was tentative, hopping from one constellation to another, across the glittered night canvas, as she is now beginning to feel saintly and light.